Spanish-suited playing cards

 Spanish-suited playing cards or Spanish-suited cards have four suits, and a deck is usually made up of 40 or 48 cards (or even 50 by including two jokers).
-It is categorized as a Latin-suited deck and has strong similarities with the Italian-suited deck and some to the French deck.
-Spanish-suited cards are used in Spain, southern Italy, parts of France, Hispanic America, North Africa, and the Philippines.
+It is categorized as a Latin-suited deck and has strong similarities with the Portuguese-suited deck, Italian-suited deck and some French decks.
+Spanish-suited cards are used in Spain, Italy, parts of France, Hispanic America, North Africa, and the Philippines.